Laban Coblentz: Entrepreneurship: technology to address global challenges

 On leaving RPI, Coblentz began working on a number of start-up ventures.
 Make It Private, LLC, based in Plano, Texas, builds on advances in the control of digital information, using tokenization to protect consumer privacy (including the prescriptive requirements of the EU Data Directive), and to enable data security in the cloud.
+He became an outspoken advocate for online privacy, telling a TEDx audience, "The technology that we all rely on is turning each one of us into a commodity...
+Technology, when it is applied with innovation and a sense of ethics, can actually turn you back into a human, give you back your rights."

-In 2012, Coblentz founded the Tech Valley Center of Gravity (CoG), an award-winning New York not-for-profit focused explicitly on the retention and growth of post-university professionals in New York's Capital District.
+In 2012, Coblentz founded the Tech Valley Center of Gravity (CoG), a New York not-for-profit focused explicitly on the retention and growth of post-university professionals in New York's Capital District.
 With the support of a local group of inventors and entrepreneurs, Coblentz transformed an abandoned 5000 square-foot off-track betting facility into a MakerSpace, a member-governed "idea factory" outfitted for metalworking, woodworking, 3D printing, optics, biotech, robotics, electronics, welding, and textile work.
 The CoG welcomed artists, engineers, scientists, and "creators" from any discipline.
 It has experienced rapid growth in its first two years, acquiring more than 200 members and serving nearly 50 companies, and experiencing substantial support from municipal and State government agencies, private sector donors, academic institutions, and local NGOs.

 In June 2013, Coblentz and the Center of Gravity were recognized by New York's Center for Economic Growth (CEG) with their 2013 Technology Innovation Award.
-Coblentz spoke to the CEG about his motivation for creating the COG:

-I didn't want to do another incubator.
-However, I did have a fixation on serving post-university professionals - and especially technology entrepreneurs, the segment of the economic ecosystem that is most creative, most open to advice and most willing to take risks.
-The Center of Gravity provides a resource for those young people - and for creators of all ages, anyone with an idea - who do not have access to university equipment or their own manufacturing plant.